Studiegids

 • Theoretische filosofie [Theoretical Philosophy]

-For graduation in one of the specialisations it is required that at least two and not more than four of the five successfully completed third-year seminars in philosophy (level 300-400) must belong to the chosen specialisation.
+For students who started the programme in 2023-2024 or earlier, the old requirements still apply: students must have succesfully completed at least two and not more than four of the five third-year seminars in philosophy (level 300-400) that belong to the chosen specialisation.
 The subject of the BA thesis must also belong to the chosen specialisation.

-The specialisation Global and Comparative Perspectives is an English taught programme and the choice for this specialisation has been made at the start of the first year.
+The specialisation Global and Comparative Perspectives is an English taught track and the choice for this specialisation has been made at the start of the first year.

 Follow-on Master's programmes